arrownj/odps/intl.en-US/Development/SQL/Builtin functions/Mathematical functions.md

 -   Syntax

     ```
-    Double ln(Double number)
+    DOUBLE LN(DOUBLE number)
-    Decimal ln(Decimal number)
+    DECIMAL LN(DECIMAL number)
     ```

 -   Description

-    Returns the natural logarithm of number.
+    This function calculates the natural logarithm of number.

--   Parameter
+-   Parameters

     number: a value of the DOUBLE or DECIMAL type.

     -   If the input value is of the STRING or BIGINT type, it is implicitly converted to a value of the DOUBLE type before calculation.
 If the input value is of another data type, an error is returned.
     -   If the input value is NULL, NULL is returned.
-If the input value is negative or 0, an error is returned.
+If the input value is a negative value or 0, an error is returned.
 -   Return value

     A value of the DOUBLE or DECIMAL type is returned.